 For the past several days, I’ve ruminated on a bigger question facing Jews: Where does that leave us?
 The Women’s March leaders have spent the past 16 months making this big deal about not staying silent and not being complicit.
 So using their own logic, I don’t think they’ll mind if I take their silence and very deliberate lack of straight-up condemnation as a sign of complicity.
 What they’re doing is anti-Semitic, and I don’t have to have to look to these women for guidance on every social justice issue.
 Neither do you.
 They aren’t my leaders.
 They didn’t create activism or intersectionality—in fact, these are values with strong roots in most Jewish circles.
 And the continued commitment to creating a better world will outlast the relevance of any one group or its leaders.

 The same goes for movements.
-On November 9, 2016, we needed these women leading the Women’s March and organizing the community that was beginning to form.
+On 9th November 2016, we needed these women leading the Women’s March and organising the community that was beginning to form.
 We needed them to articulate what we were fighting for, even if we didn’t necessarily agree with every one of those guiding principles.
 We needed to know we weren’t alone.
-We needed our rage and sadness and fear to be seen and heard and legitimized.
-We needed to educate ourselves and mobilize and do better.
+We needed our rage and sadness and fear to be seen and heard and legitimised.
+We needed to educate ourselves and mobilise and do better.

-We don’t need the national organizers of Women’s March.
+We don’t need the national organisers of Women’s March.
 What we need is for women—and everyone, for that matter—to march toward a better tomorrow with us.
-And regardless of what the Women’s March leaders say (and don’t say) about us, I hope folks who are marginalized in this country know this: I, and so many other Jews, will always march with you, too.
+And regardless of what the Women’s March leaders say (and don’t say) about us, I hope folks who are marginalised in this country know this: I, and so many other Jews, will always march with you, too.

 Lily Herman is a contributing editor at Refinery29.
 Follow her on Twitter.
 The views expressed are her own.